top of page

 Withdrawing from Social Activities

 When overgeneralization takes hold, you might start to withdraw from social activities.
 For instance, if you have a negative experience at a social gathering—perhaps you feel ignored or out of place—you might conclude that you are unlikable or incapable of socializing successfully.
+Overgeneralization is especially common in social anxiety disorder, where social fears and cognitive distortions reinforce avoidance behaviors.
 This leads you to avoid future gatherings, further isolating yourself and reinforcing the negative belief.

 Misinterpretation of Others’ Actions and Intentions

 Overgeneralization can also cause you to misinterpret the actions and intentions of others.
-Imagine a colleague doesn't invite you to a meeting.
-Instead of considering possible reasons (they forgot, it was an oversight, or the meeting was irrelevant to you), you might overgeneralize and think, "They don’t value my input," or "I'm not respected at work."
+Imagine a colleague doesn’t invite you to a meeting.
+Instead of considering possible reasons (they forgot, it was an oversight, or the meeting was irrelevant to you), you might overgeneralize and think, “They don’t value my input,” or “I’m not respected at work,” slipping into a form of jumping to conclusions mind reading.
 This misinterpretation can lead to feelings of resentment and alienation.

 Perceptions by Others